govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 Some example scenarios are

 - Revoking a driving licence as a result of disqualification.
-- Issuance of a new licence to replace a learning licence.
+- Issuance of a full licence to replace a provisional licence.

 ## Scope